akhaladok/micrometer-tips/index.md

 [Micrometer](https://micrometer.io/) is an application metrics facade which is widely used and adopted by N26 teams.
 It goes with a plenty of instrumentations for various metric backend datastores, bindings to different components of your services and is a default metrics collector in Spring Boot 2.x.

-This page is a small collection of findings and pitfalls you may find useful during Micrometer integration.
+This page is a small collection of findings and pitfalls we faced during Micrometer integration.

 * [Bindings](#bindings)
 * [Know Your Gauges](#know-your-gauges)